andreshermoso/sap/sap-ase-16-install-rhel/sap-ase-161-install-rhel9/Readme.md

 ||__libnsl.so.2__: cannot open shared object file: No such file or directory|

 #
-Indicates ASE installer is attempting to load the the __libnsl.so.2__ library, but the system cannot locate it.
+Indicates ASE installer is attempting to load the __libnsl.so.2__ library, but the system cannot locate it.
+__libnsl__ provides the Network Services Library (relying on NIS)